Picking a domain name is crucial for anyone who is creating a new website.

 The advantage of doing this is that if someone guesses the wrong extension, you can redirect them to your website.
 Plus, you make it difficult for any competitors to swoop in and register your domain under a different extension.

-The best method to get the ideal domain name is to come up with a shortlist of potential options first.
+The best method to get the perfect domain name is to come up with a shortlist of potential options.
 And search them in a domain name checker to see if any of them are available.
 There is nothing worse than getting excited about your dream domain, only to find out later that someone else is already registered it.